 I believe that we all have the answers within ourselves and by being listened to in a respectful way we can come up with our own solutions.
-There often isn’t a quick fix but by working together and allowing yourself time for you, I believe change is possible.
+There often isn’t a quick fix but by working together and allowing yourself time and space, I believe change is possible.

 Training, qualifications & experience

-I am an experienced counsellor with a Diploma in Humanistic Counselling.
+I am an experienced Accredited Counsellor/Psychotherapist MBACP (Accred) with a Diploma in Humanistic Counselling.
 I work integratively which means I draw on a variety of theoretical models (including Person Centred, Cognitive Behaviour Therapy, Gestalt and Transactional Analysis) in order to meet the individual needs of each client in a unique and personal way.
-As a registered member of BACP (British Association of Counselling and Psychotherapy) I work within their ethical framework for good practice.
+As an accredited member of BACP (British Association of Counselling and Psychotherapy) I work within their ethical framework for good practice.

-For many years I have worked in a supporting role within the domestic violence and sexual violence sectors, specialising in working with adult survivors of childhood sexual abuse and harm.
+For many years I have worked in a supporting role within the domestic violence and sexual violence sectors, specialising in working with adult survivors of childhood harm.
 My work has involved counselling, crisis work and advocacy.
-I have worked with Women’s Aid Integrated Services (WAIS), Women’s Aid and currently work as a counsellor with men and women at SV2 (formally Derbyshire Rape Crisis).
-I have additional training and experience in working with trauma, Post Traumatic Stress Disorder (PTSD), Complex PTSD and Dissociative Identity Disorder (DID).I have undertaken specific training in womens health and issues possibly affecting women including hormonal imbalances, menopause, hysterectomy, miscarriage and infant loss.
+I have worked with Women’s Aid Integrated Services (WAIS), Nottinghamshire Women’s Aid and as a counsellor with men and women at SV2 (formally Derbyshire Rape Crisis).
+I have additional training and experience in working with trauma, Post Traumatic Stress Disorder (PTSD), Complex PTSD and Dissociative Identity Disorder (DID).I have undertaken specific training in women's health and issues possibly affecting women including hormonal imbalances, menopause, hysterectomy, miscarriage and infant loss.

 Areas of counselling I deal with